-The Small Business Healthcare Relief Act (SBHRA) is pending legislation that would create a new Small Business HRA.
+The Small Business Healthcare Relief Act (SBHRA) is pending legislation that would create a new small business HRA, the qualified small employer health reimbursement arrangement (QSEHRA).

 How well do you understand the proposed legislation?